Thai VietJet Air: History

-Thai VietJet Air received its Air Operator's Certificate in November 2014.
+Thai VietJet Air received its air operator's certificate in November 2014.
 The carrier commenced operations on 29 March 2015 from its operating base in Bangkok's Suvarnabhumi Airport to Phuket International Airport.
-The airline plans to launch services to Udon Thani later.
+The airline planned to launch services to Udon Thani later.

-The airline started operations on 5 December 2014 with a charter flight from Bangkok to Gaya.
+The airline started operations on 5 December 2014, with a charter flight from Bangkok to Gaya.

 Destinations

+As of June 2024, Thai VietJet Air flies (or has flown) to the following destinations:

+Airline partnerships

+Thai VietJet Air besides having a codeshare partnership with its parent company VietJet Air it also has Interline partnerships with APG Airlines and Norse Atlantic.

 Fleet

 As of August 2025, Thai VietJet Air operates the following aircraft:

 Accidents and incidents

-9 April 2022: Thai VietJet Flight 320 from Bangkok–Suvarnabhumi to Hat Yai returned to Suvarnabhumi Airport to make an emergency landing after flight crew noticed avionic smoke during climb passing 4,000 ft.
+On 9 April 2022, Flight 320, an Airbus A320-200 (registered HS-VKC) from Bangkok’s Suvarnabhumi Airport to Hat Yai, returned to Suvarnabhumi Airport to make an emergency landing after flight crew noticed avionic smoke when passing 4,000 ft.
 There were no casualties and the incident is under investigation.